SARAsBooks/remark-interactive-words/README.md

 ## Sponsor

 `remark-interactive-words` is an open source project that is supported by the community.
-If you find it useful, please consider supporting us via [GitHub Sponsors]().
+If you find it useful, please consider supporting us via [GitHub Sponsors].

 ## License